 Welcome to Developing World Anaesthesia

 Welcome to the Developing World Anaesthesia web-site.
-Here you should find all the information you need about upcoming courses, including booking forms, course details and our contact details.
-If there is anything you wish to talk to us about, then please drop us a line at email@example.com.
+Here you should find all the information you need about upcoming anaesthetic courses, including booking forms, course details and our contact details.
+If there is anything you wish to talk to us about, then please drop us a line at firstname.lastname@example.org.
 We look forward to hearing from you.

 A course on Developing World Anaesthesia has been running for a long time in Bristol (formerly known as the Frenchay course).
 The current course has been running in a one-day format since 2011.
 In 2015, the course also ran at the RCoA in London due to unmet demand for the course in Bristol.